-The Royal Ontario Museum can be found in the heart of downtown Toronto, close to Queen Street West.
+The Royal Ontario Museum can be found in the heart of downtown Toronto, close to Queen Street West and CN Tower.
 One of the most popular tourist destinations in Toronto, the museum attracts millions of tourists each year.
 The museum features exhibits on art, history, science, technology, natural sciences, and culture.
-The museum is home to two collections, the Canadian collection and the World Culture Collection.
+The museum is home to two collections, the Canadian Collection and the World Culture Collection.
 The museum boasts of being the largest museum in North America, with a total area of 1.5 hectares.
 The museum consists of five buildings, including the main building, the Canadian Centre for Architecture, the Roy Thomson Hall, the David Pecaut Gallery, and the Science Wing.
 The museum opened in 1976 and has won many awards for its architecture and design.
 The museum is open seven days a week from 9 am to 5 pm.
 Admission is free, except for special exhibitions.
 You can get a pass for unlimited admission for $25 per person.
 The museum is closed on Christmas Day, New Year’s Eve, Good Friday, Easter Sunday, Thanksgiving Day, and Victoria Day.

 Royal Ontario Museum Lobby